 The case of acceptance in society ultimately boils down to a discussion of values.
 When the cause of a group’s difference is deemed acceptable, so too are the individuals who practice it accepted.

-Take the LGBT community, a minority that has faced legal and social discrimination even in secular societies.
-It was not until recently, 2017 in the case of Australia, that the right to same-sex marriage and adoption has been entirely legalised.
-Despite popular figures in the music and entertainment industry identifying as gay since the 1970s, which played a role in mainstreaming their appearance, it was not until the principle of same sex relations was accepted that rights were granted.
-When identifying as LGBT was justified as an expression of freedom, rationally legal between two consenting adults, and natural according to science (three validations that form the cornerstone of secular societies), only then was it considered the same as a heterosexual relationship.
+Take the LGBTQ community as an example: a minority that has faced legal and social discrimination even in secular societies.
+It was not until recently – 2017 in the case of Australia – that the right to same-sex marriage and adoption has been entirely legalised.
+Despite popular figures in the music and entertainment industry identifying as gay since the 1970s, which played a role in making their appearance mainstream, it was not until the principle of same-sex relations was accepted that rights were granted.
+When identifying as LGBTQ was justified as an expression of freedom, rationally legal between two consenting adults, and natural according to science (three validations that form the cornerstone of secular societies), only then was it considered the same as a heterosexual relationship.

-However, society will never accept “submission” as an appropriate reason for one’s actions, and consequently only Muslims that emphasise freedom (or other reasons) as to why they fulfil their Islamic obligations will be given a platform.
+However, modern Western societies will not accept “submission” as an appropriate reason for one’s actions, and consequently only Muslims that emphasise freedom (or other reasons) as to why they fulfil their Islamic obligations will be given a platform.

-This is evident in the case of prominent Muslim women, whose choice to where hijab is always given undue attention, as well as those who say they wear it to express their identity or fashion.
+This is evident in the case of prominent Muslim women whose choice to where hijab is always given undue attention, as well as those who say they wear it to express their identity or fashion sense.
 Similarly, they are praised for their “stereotype breaking” behaviour because it appears to champion the values of liberty and independence from cultural or religious norms.
-Subtle compromise is endorsed, and largely tokenises women, with or without their consent.
+Subtle compromise is endorsed and largely tokenises women, with or without their consent.

-With this in mind, it is impossible that any mainstream voice will be given to air conservative Islamic perspectives on issues.
+With this in mind, it is unlikely that any mainstream voice will be allowed to present conservative Islamic perspectives on issues.
 Not only will the Islamic perspective contradict the values held dear in Western liberal societies, but it will undermine them by posing an alternative way of life.